brianonn/elm-life/README.md

     Main ───> main.js
 ```
-The Elm transpiler will create the main.js file from the src/Main.elm file.
+The Elm compiler will create the `main.js` file from the `src/Main.elm` file.
-There is a `index.html` file at the top-level that will load and initialize the main.js file to start
+There is a `index.html` file at the top-level that will load and initialize the new `main.js` file to start
-the Elm Application running
+the Elm Application running.

 ## Running the Game of Life in your browser
 Use the command `make run` to launch the browser with the game
 ```bash
 $ make run
 ```
-this will launch a chromium browser and index.html file.
+this will launch a chromium browser with the `index.html` file.
-You can also simply load the index file yourself if you don't use chromium
+You can also simply load the index file yourself if you don't use chromium:

 #### On MacOS
 ```bash